Ratzsa/AssignmentOneSnake/README.md

 // Etch-a-sketch 2023-06-04 //
 For the etch-a-sketch (EAS) I kept the clearScreen function for the joystick push button.
 A setMarker function was also added.
-The setMarker function takes pointers to x and y as input.
+The setMarker function takes pointers to x and y as input*1.
 Not absolutely necessary but probably good practice.
 As the example code starts with the marker in the top right corner in every reset the variable x had to start with a value of 15 and y with a value of 0.